matt9527-marist/MyObsidianNotes/Machine Learning/003 Supervised Learning and Regression.md

 Instead of using the full `X`, we may use minibatches of `X`, extracted at random from the data.
 If we do this, we also need to pull the initial `y` values.
 With this, we will have a much smaller set of data with which to update the `w`'s.

 We compute the gradient against the minibatch.

+SGD guarantees a local minimum.
+It does need a bit more of a push to reach the global minimum.
+This is good for #LinearRegression.
+For more complex models, we might need to help SGD a certain amount.